This is a bit different from typical baby bottles, but it might be just the thing to help your baby transition seamlessly from breast to bottle.

-Breastfed babies can be picky about bottles – they may reject them entirely and refuse to eat anything but from their mother’s breast.
+Breastfed babies can be picky about bottles – they may reject them entirely and refuse to eat from anywhere but their mother’s breast.
 Comotomo bottles address that problem.

 They are made of silicone, and both the nipple and the bottle are soft and squeezable, just like a mother’s breast.
 Each one comes with the bottle base, a nipple, a nipple ring and a cap.